Hoërskool Voortrekker (Boksburg): Principals

-School badge
+School traditions

 The badge was designed by Mr. Saville Davis (former manager of ERPM).
 In 1932 the badge in its present form was accepted and the first were imported from Switzerland.
-In the same year the new colours (blue, green and yellow) were accepted and the motto “Voorwaart” was changed to “Vorentoe”.
+In the same year the new colours (blue, green and yellow) were accepted and the motto "Voorwaart" was changed to "Vorentoe".
 At the top of the badge is the ox–wagon a symbol of the Afrikaner nation and its rise.
 Beneath the ox-wagon is the Bible as the only light and guidance.
 The mealies are symbolic of the Highveld of Transvaal.
 The gold mine is the source of income and represents Boksburg.